 “It didn’t work out for David, but he could see in these individuals something to aspire to himself,” she said.

-Joseph Stoklosa, MD, clinical director of McLean’s Center of Excellence in Psychotic Disorders, is grateful for the family’s decision to create this much-needed recognition of compassionate care.
+Joseph Stoklosa, MD, clinical director of McLean’s Division of Psychotic Disorders, is grateful for the family’s decision to create this much-needed recognition of compassionate care.
 “Our frontline staff are the eyes, ears, and heart of what we embody as providers, and when we do that well, the people we serve feel heard and understood.
 The award reminds us how important every frontline staff member is to our mission and to the lives we touch,” said Stoklosa.
 “By carrying David’s name, the award inspires us to live and work as David did: with kindness and appreciation for every day and everyone.”